xkakus/Python-file-sorter/README.md

 # Python-file-sorter
 A simple file sorter.

-## **Version 2.0 Update**
+## **Version 2.1 Update**

-- Added feature where files are sorted into sub folders based on file extension
+- Added feature where files are sorted into subject folders, then sorted by file extension

 ## **WIP Features**